-I find that Southwest is one of the easiest airlines to deal with.
-This current experience has confirmed that my opinion was correct.
+I find that Southwest is one of the easiest airlines to deal with and this experience confirmed that my opinion was correct.
 I’ve cancelled flights with Southwest before so when I realized that I made a huge mistake, I was glad that one of my flights was on Southwest.

 I logged into Southwest’s website and found my reservation that I booked the night before.

 I had used Southwest miles to book the flight, so the only out of pocket charge was $5.60 in taxes and the $15 for EarlyBird Check-in.
 I could have just cancelled the ticket and my miles and taxes would have been redeposited into my account.
 But if I did that, I’d lose the $15 I paid for EarlyBird, so I looked to see if I could change the flight to the correct airport.
 Luckily, Southwest flies from Orlando to all three of the Washington DC airports.
 After saying that I wanted to change flights, I went through the steps and looked for flights to DCA.